divine-025/Animal-Conservation-EcoTourism/README.md

 # Animal-Conservation-EcoTourism
 Project title: Eco-Tourism and Wildlife Conservation: Analyzing the Link Between Tourism and Threatened Specie
 ### Project introduction
-This project investigates the relationship between international tourism and the conservation status of threatened species.
-By analyzing data on tourism arrivals, protected land areas, and the number of threatened bird and mammal species, the project aims to uncover potential correlations and patterns.
-The core objective is to understand how the growth of the tourism sector may impact wildlife conservation efforts and the populations of vulnerable species.
-The analysis leverages data from various sources, including the World Development Indicators11.
+This project looks into how foreign travel and the state of vulnerable species conservation are related.
+The research intends to find possible links and patterns by examining data on protected land areas, tourism arrivals, and the number of threatened bird and mammal species.
+The main goal is to comprehend how wildlife conservation initiatives and the populations of sensitive species may be impacted by the expansion of the tourism industry.
+The World Development Indicators11 are one of the several sources of data used in the analysis.
 ### 2. Methodology
 The methodology for this project is primarily based on data cleaning, processing, and analysis using Python.
 The provided scripts are used to prepare the raw data for analysis:
 •	Data Sources: The project utilizes several datasets, including: